 Not only do you want to protect this water source, but you don’t want it falling onto anyone or tipping and causing a fire if it is gas powered.
 Strapping things down goes for all big items in your home – large pieces of furniture can either kill you, cause injury or block accesses.

-The standard tried-and-tested advice during an earthquake is to drop, cover and roll.
+The standard tried-and-tested advice during an earthquake is to drop, cover and hold on.
 If you try to run out the door, something might fall on you – bricks, building facades, trees.

 According to Lawrence, who has done training with Canada Task Force One, the people who survive a collapsed building are the ones who were tucked under solid furniture like desks and kitchen tables.
 If you don’t have a solid table to get under, then get next to a load-bearing wall, drop and protect your head and neck with your hands.